wassname/prob_jsonformer/README.md

 | method1: hindsight       |    -3.09214 | 0.683987 |
 | method3: generation tree |   **-3.09216**| **0.075112**|

-KL_div_loss is the KL divergence between the true distribution and the generated distribution.
-Lower is better as it indicates a faithful sampling of the distribution.
-Time is in seconds.
+KL_div_loss is the -1 * KL divergence between the true distribution and the generated distribution.

 ## Example